evokable/index/README.md

 # Format

-Thee index file contains two root nodes, "files" and "libraries".
+The index file contains two root nodes, "files" and "libraries".
 In use, you look up an unknown header in the "files" entry and find if it has a library mapped to it.
 If it does, you then look up that library in the "libraries" entry.
 It will be mapped to an array of zero or more entries.
 If it's empty, the library is the best match for this header, but no evokable repository is known.